Verification Frequently Asked Questions

 Will I be required to submit federal tax return transcripts if I used the IRS Data Retrieval tool to transfer my tax data into my FAFSA?

-If you were able to retrieve your prior year federal tax information directly from the IRS database AND submitted the tax data unchanged, then you may not be required to submit tax return transcripts to UIndy.
+If you were able to retrieve your prior prior year federal tax information directly from the IRS database AND submitted the tax data unchanged, then you may not be required to submit tax return transcripts to UIndy.
 UIndy will identify all FAFSAs where successful transfers occurred and waive the need to collect student, spousal, and/or parent tax return transcripts.
 You will only receive a request for these tax documents if your data transfer was unsuccessful, you changed the data before transferring, or if UIndy determines that copies will alleviate discrepant information in the verification process.

 Can I go back into my FAFSA and use the IRS Data Retrieval tool?

 Yes.
 It is the recommended option.
-Go to FAFSA.gov, log into the student’s FAFSA record, select “Make FAFSA Corrections,” and navigate to the Financial Information section(s) of the form.
-From there, follow the instructions to determine if you and/or your parent(s) or spouse are eligible to use the IRS Data Retrieval Tool to transfer your 2011 IRS income tax information into your FAFSA.
+Go to studentaid.gov/h/apply-for-aid/fafsa, log into the student's FAFSA record, select "Make FAFSA Corrections," and navigate to the Financial Information section(s) of the form.
+From there, follow the instructions to determine if you and/or your parent(s) or spouse are eligible to use the IRS Data Retrieval Tool to transfer your IRS income tax information into your FAFSA.

 If I am not eligible to use the IRS Data Retrieval tool, how may I request a federal tax return transcript from the IRS?